 Vivlore is built around a different question: what if a life story could be public, shareable, and collaborative, not just a private book or a file on your phone?

-On Vivlore, you can create a free Life Moment page for any occasion: a birth, a wedding, a graduation, a retirement, or a person you want to remember.
+On Vivlore, you can create a free tribute page for any occasion: a birth, a wedding, a graduation, a retirement, or a person you want to remember.
 The page lives at a public URL, can be shared with anyone, and can be added to over time.
 Paid biographies unlock a full life story format with chapters, memories, and collaborative editing by the whole family.
+A printed hardback biography is also available, bringing the digital story into a physical book you can put on a shelf.

 Feature Comparison